djebrilelfeddi/GraphLib/README.md

 ![Language](https://img.shields.io/badge/language-C%2B%2B20-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 **GraphLib** is a high-performance, header-only C++20 library for managing and manipulating undirected graphs.
-Designed for efficiency and ease of use, it leverages modern C++ features and standard STL containers.
+Designed for efficiency and ease of use, it leverages modern C++ features and standard STL containers, and works with any efficient key type (integers, strings, custom structures).

 ## Features